-Lawrence House is a registered Therapeutic Community with the Royal College of Psychiatrists’ Community of Communities.
+Lawrence House (Osted rated OUTSTANDING – September 2018 – full report here: Lawrence House Report) is a registered Therapeutic Community with the Royal College of Psychiatrists’ Community of Communities.
 Our quality assurance is done through them.
 The home is located in Knowsley outside Liverpool, and is a tranquil house in a quiet residential area supporting up to five young women.
 It is a fully-fledged therapeutic community with education on site and offers an integrated care, therapy and educational experience.

-This is a bespoke service working particularly well with young women who are surviving complex trauma.
-Lawrence House is QPC’s SPARCS (hyperlink to info about SPARCS) led provision.
+This is a bespoke service working particularly well with young women who are surviving complex trauma utlising a SPARCS based approach.

 Lawrence House Therapeutic Community is an ideal environment for young women stepping out of tier 4 adolescent mental health services.
 The young women may be self-harming or struggling with emotional regulation and self-worth.
 Through our integrated wraparound care plans, we offer young women in acute stress and trauma the opportunity to access the therapeutic care they require.
 Our school is integrated into our therapeutic paradigm and has it’s own Mental Health tutor, who integrates mental health literacy and resilience into the curriculum.

 Lawrence House’s clinical team is lead by Dr Marshall, Consultant Clinical Psychiatrist and supported by a clinical team of assistant psychologists, therapeutic practitioners and therapeutic assistants, all supported by a robust on-going CPD programme.Each of QPCs homes has dedicated mental health first aiders.